Priors Hall Primary School, Off Gretton Road, Priors Hall Park, Corby NN17 5EB

-- Where the member of teaching and non-teaching staff has been employed at the school for two or more years, at the time of which the application for admission to the school is made and / or the member of teaching and non-teaching staff is recruited to fill a vacant post, for which there is a demonstrable skills shortage.
+- Children of staff members.
+Where the member of teaching and non-teaching staff has been employed at the school for two or more years, at the time of which the application for admission to the school is made and / or the member of teaching and non-teaching staff is recruited to fill a vacant post, for which there is a demonstrable skills shortage.

 - Proximity of the child’s home address to the school, those living nearer being accorded the higher priority.

 Measurements will be straight line distances taken using the Local Authority’s computerised measuring system.

 Where it is necessary to choose between two or more applicants, the tiebreaker will be distance with the child who resides the nearest to the school being given the place.
 Where there is more than one applicant at the relevant distance, then the tiebreaker will be random allocation.
 The random allocation process will be independently supervised.